 This clinic can evaluate for and refer to a prescriber when appropriate.
 Medicated assisted treatment is the use of certain medications to assist with cravings, withdrawal symptoms and recovery from addiction.
 There are specific admission and retention requirements for this program.

-Group counseling provides an opportunity to receive genuine support, honest feedback, and useful alternative from peers.
+Group therapy provides an opportunity to receive genuine support, honest feedback, and useful alternative from peers.
 This clinic offers a variety of 1 hour themed groups that supplement 1:1 counseling.
 Regular topics include: Emotional Management, Roots of Addiction, Wellness in Recovery, Relapse Prevention, Coping skills and Family Life.

 Review the current list of group counseling services under the Group Therapy heading.